Designing scalable search & filtering for complex, data-rich archives

 Key product insights

-• Consistency across platforms reduces cognitive load and improves usability.
+• Consistency across platforms reduces cognitive load

 Involvement